-- To support the Chief Executive, Board and Leadership Team of the Utility Regulator. - To support the Utility Regulator in the delivery of our annual Forward Work Plan and Corporate Strategy, and provide a value for money service, underpinned by good governance and project management. - To monitor, report and present on policy area, project status and issues to management and Board. - To ensure that a project plan, governance structure and other project management practices are in place, to ensure effective management of your activities.
+- To support the Chief Executive, Board and Senior Leadership Team of the Utility Regulator. - To support the Utility Regulator in the delivery of our annual Forward Work Programme and Corporate Strategy, and provide a value for money service, underpinned by good governance and project management. - To monitor, report and present on policy area, project status and issues to management and Board. - Identify, understand and help the Utility Regulator tailor relevant regulatory price control best practice from a range of other jurisdictions. - Review and scrutinise a range of numerical and written information from regulatory submissions: for example, business plan data submissions, annual regulatory reporting data submissions, price control re-opener data submissions and ad-hoc data submissions. - Compilation of numerical data from a variety of sources in various formats, translation of the data into the format required, population of data templates and associated data assurance.

-- To ensure effective and positive relationships and partnership working with other teams across the Utility Regulator. - To analyse qualitative and quantitative data from a wide range of sources in order to produce timely insights and reports to inform regulatory development, and in doing so take a structured approach to problem-solving. - To maintain and create policies, controls, process and standards, and ensuring policy and regulatory compliance. - To build and maintain a strong expert knowledge of your relevant policy area, investing in continuing professional development where appropriate. - To monitor and anticipate legislative and/or societal changes and to assess the impacts of these changes on regulation and consumers. - To review and challenge submissions made by energy and water companies. - To provide effective solutions to address emerging policy issues or challenges in your area of responsibility. - To develop clear and concise management papers and policy documents (such as consultations, decisions and guidance). - To lead projects as required, and in-line with best practice project management principles. - To proactively look to maximise the Utility Regulator's core statutory objective to protect the interests of energy and water consumers in Northern Ireland. - To manage and develop constructive stakeholder relationships within government and industry, to influence positive change to regulation in Northern Ireland. - To assist in strengthening the profile, reputation and relevancy of the Utility Regulator to staff, consumers, stakeholders and industry. - To promote a culture of openness, inclusiveness and transparency across all aspects of the Utility Regulator's operational activity and service delivery.
+- Provide regulatory analysis, options and recommendations as part of our electricity, gas and water price controls, relating to a range of regulatory price control areas such as economic efficiency, finance, incentives and costs (engineering assets and other types of cost). - Provide policy and regulatory input into the Utility Regulator's work streams. - To ensure that a project plan, governance structure and other project management practices are in place, to ensure effective management of your activities. - To ensure effective and positive relationships and partnership working with other directorates of the Utility Regulator. - To analyse qualitative and quantitative data from a wide range of sources to produce timely insights and reports to inform regulatory development, and in doing so, take a structured approach to problem-solving. - To maintain and create policies, controls, process and standards, and ensuring policy and regulatory compliance. - To build and maintain a strong expert knowledge of your relevant policy area, investing in continuing professional development where appropriate. - To monitor and anticipate legislative and/or societal changes and to assess the impacts of these changes on regulation and consumers. - To review and challenge submissions made by energy and water companies. - To provide effective solutions to address emerging policy issues or challenges in your area of responsibility. - To develop clear and concise management papers and policy documents (such as consultations, decisions, and guidance). - To lead projects as required, and in-line with best practice project management principles. - To proactively look to maximise the Utility Regulator's core statutory objective to protect the interests of energy and water consumers in Northern Ireland. - To manage and develop constructive stakeholder relationships within government and industry to influence positive change to regulation in Northern Ireland. - To assist in strengthening the profile, reputation and relevancy of the Utility Regulator to staff, consumers, stakeholders and industry.